 B i o g r a p h y

-A dancer, actor, educator and filmmaker.
+A dancer, actor, educator, choreographer and award winning filmmaker.
 Jekyns began his studies in Drama and Dance at Bellas Artes in his native Colombia.
-Later, he graduated in Dance at the Instituto Colombiano de Ballet, and subsequently joined the Ballet de Cali.
+Later, he graduated in Classical Dance at the Instituto Colombiano de Ballet, and subsequently joined the Ballet de Cali.
 Also, he has danced with Ballet Arizona, Ohio Ballet, Chautauqua Ballet, North Carolina Dance Theatre, MFDP/SF, Histrion Theatre of Art, Ballet San Jose Silicon Valley, American Conservatory Theatre, Oakland Ballet, Diablo Ballet, San Francisco Opera, Los Angeles Opera, among other appearances as guest artist.

 “Jekyns Pelaez made Riobaldo both sturdy and sensitive”